-Under no circumstances will the Library intimidate, threaten, coerce, discriminate against, or take other retaliatory action against any individual for the following:
+Under no circumstances will the Library intimidate, threaten, coerce, discriminate against, or take other retaliatory action against any individual for the-following:

-- the exercise of rights guaranteed under HIPAA, including the filing of a HIPAA complaint against the Library - the filing of a HIPAA complaint with the Secretary of HHS - testifying, assisting, or participating in a HIPAA investigation, compliance review, proceeding, or hearing - opposing any act or practice that is counter to the HIPAA regulations, provided the individual has a good-faith belief that the practice opposed is unlawful, and the manner of the opposition is reasonable and does not involve a disclosure of protected health information in violation of HIPAA
+- 4.• The exercise of rights guaranteed under HIPAA, including the filing of a HIPAA complaint against the Library; - 2.
+Tthe filing of a HIPAA complaint with the Secretary of HHS; - 3. tTestifying, assisting, or participating in a HIPAA investigation, compliance review, proceeding, or hearing; or - 4.
+Oopposing any act or practice that is counter to the HIPAA regulations, provided the individual has a good-faith belief that the practice opposed is unlawful, and the manner of the opposition is reasonable and does not involve a disclosure of protected health information in violation of HIPAA.